alexdelorenzo/npm-user/README.md

 ### Supported systems
 #### Shells
-This script works with any shell that supports `~/.profile`, like Bourne or Korn shells.
+This script works with any shell that supports `~/.profile`, like `sh` or `ksh` shells.
 It also works with configuration files for the following:

  - `bash`
  - `zsh`
- - `sh`

 #### Operating systems
 This script will work on any POSIX compatible system or compatibility layer.